 Entry to this qualification will typically require a minimum of an honours degree (or equivalent qualification) in science or a science-related subject (including psychological sciences, health science, mental health nursing or medicine).
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of that study or experience.
 Your case will be referred to our MSc Admissions Panel.
 Depending on your previous qualifications or experience, some background study may be necessary prior to registering for this qualification or its constituent modules.
 For further advice, please contact the MSc Admissions Panel.
+Please note that this qualification is in three stages.
+Introduction to mental health science (S826) should be studied as the first module, and the compulsory project module as the final module in the qualification.
 All teaching is in English and your proficiency in the English language should be adequate for study at postgraduate level.
 If English is not your first language, we strongly recommend that you have achieved an International English Language Testing System (IELTS) score of at least 7.
 You can assess your English language skills in relation to your proposed studies by visiting the IELTS website.

 Months of entry